atchertchian/nuxeo-kind-clusters/README.md

+This repository is a (temporary) fork of [nuxeo-helm-chart](https://github.com/nuxeo/nuxeo-helm-chart)

+The actual readme is [nuxeo-clusters-in-kind.md](nuxeo-clusters-in-kind.md)

 # Nuxeo Helm Chart

 This chart aims to deploy the Nuxeo Platform in a development or staging environment, such as preview in Kubernetes.